- It’s normal to have mild cramps during your period.

 Natural remedies such as a microwavable warm pack or a heating pad placed on your abdomen (lower belly) may help.
 Soaking in a warm bath may also relieve uncomfortable cramps.
 Some teens find that increasing their physical activity helps; others find that resting quietly for short periods of time helps.

 Acupuncture is an alternative treatment that is sometimes recommended to treat menstrual cramps.
 You should also eat healthy foods, drink lots of fluids, and get plenty of rest.
-You can try different treatments to find out what works best for you.
+Check with your health care provider about different treatments that work best for you.

 What if nothing helps my menstrual cramps?